mwilliamson/nope/README.rst

         return "Hello " + name_1

 which might keep things simpler by avoiding extra syntax.
+The downside here is that Nope intentionally keeps the two namespaces separate, meaning not all types are expressible as run-time expressions.

 In both cases, we need to know what type to cast to.
 This might potentially cause a problem since we can't type-check yet